fatleader/Print-n-Mount/README.md

 * 30 x 40 : CAD$210
 * 40 x 50 : CAD$330

-**Contact us** today at andrew@printnmount.com and have your your photos professionally printed and mounted for less!
+**Contact us** today and have your your photos professionally printed and mounted for less!